greiman/SdFat/readme.txt

 Please read the html documentation for this library.
 Start with html/index.html and read the Main Page.
-Next go to the Classes tab and read the documentation for the classes SdFat, SdFile, ifstream, ofstream.
+Next go to the Classes tab and read the documentation for the classes SdFat, SdBaseFile, SdFile, File, StdioStream, ifstream, ofstream, and others.

+Support has been added for Software SPI on AVR, Due, and Teensy 3.1 boards.

+SPI transactions are supported.
+See SoftwareSPI.txt and SPI_Transactions.txt for more information.

+A new class, "File", has been added to provide compatibility with the Arduino SD.h library.
+To use SdFat with programs written for SD.h replace

+#include <SD.h>

+with these two lines:

+#include <SdFat.h>
+SdFat SD;

 The SdFile class implements binary files similar to Linux's system calls.